 Working for Tyler Stableford I’ve seen behind the lucky streak and know all of the preparation it takes to pull off a successful outdoor commercial.
 Though on set we’ve joked that he has some sort of agreement with Mother Nature because on several occasions we’ve witnessed a hot pink sunset fall out of nowhere on an otherwise cloudy overcast shoot day, I know that he plans and plans and prepares for the backup to the backup.

 With more to direct, we always seemed to be fighting against the clock on our month long shoot.
-When time or weather weren’t on our side, Kent Harvey, our DP, was able to work with the gaffers and crew to buy us that much needed extra bit of light and like magic we had moonlight or sunlight once again!
+When time or weather wasn’t on our side, Kent Harvey, our DP, was able to work with the gaffers and crew to buy us that much needed extra bit of light and like magic, we had moonlight or sunlight once again!

 The commercial should air at the beginning of next year so stay tuned to see it and the behind the scenes videos.